wittmann-hk/OpenEats/README.md

 #TODO
-If you're looking for something too do, I'd love some help on the following:
+If you're looking for something to do, I'd love some help on the following:

-* A good UI for Viewing recipes.
 * Usable Django Admin section.
 I've been ignoring this so the admin code is most likely a bit stale.
-* Fixtures that reflect the current models more accurately.
 * React i18n.
 I plan on having support for german at some point, but have no idea now i18n works in react.
 * Tests
 * Working grocery list
+* Editing Recipes

 #Dev Tips
 All of the data (excluding recipes) can be added to the DB using the Django REST GUI.
 The following is the CURL post I use to add recipes to the DB quickly for testing.
 You'll will need to either add your auth token as a header or disable the auth check in `api/v1/recipe/seralizers.py`.